 Popiah

-Like a spring roll, a thin crepe wrapped around a mixture of ingredients (turnip, jicama, beans, sprouts and bean curd being some key items).
+Like a spring roll, this is a thin crepe wrapped around a mixture of ingredients (turnip, jicama, beans, sprouts and bean curd being key ingredients).

 Top Hawker Stalls in Penang for Popiah: New Lane Hawker Stalls.